jsoma/playfair-projects/projects/radhika_pc/nasa/STORY.md

 title: No Cold War, No Space Race !
-Dramatic Reduction in the Number of New NASA Research Facilities in the US
+Dramatic Reduction in the Number of New NASA Research Facilities in the US.

 summary: United States has reduced its federal funding to NASA after the collapse of USSR.

 author: Radhika PC

 ## No Cold War, No Space Race !
 Dramatic Reduction in the Number of New NASA Research Facilities in the US ##